ScheerleJo/SevDeskServer/README.md

   - [x] manipulate latex files to the Data points in the table
   - [x] create LaTeX file (on header, then blocks for each donator, then footer)
-  - [ ] request to delete specific Item(s) in index.js
+  - [x] request to delete specific Item(s) in index.js
-  - [ ] save current Status
+  - [x] save current Status
-    - [ ] When not yet successfully done: save JSON-Doc locally.
-On Startup look for JSON-File.
-If existent, load data from there automatically in the table
+  - [] If existent, load data from data.json automatically in server and wait for request in the table

 - LATER:
   - [ ] code the possibility to set tags in Sevdesk and pull these to check whether a Donation-Certificate has been created